aspiringsecurity/EthTransport/README.md

 a.
 ZK Transport Wallet at https://github.com/aspiringsecurity/EthTransport/tree/main/BillingTool/ZK-Transport-Wallet

 ZK Transport wallet supports operations like the signing of the transaction and other cryptographic operations across multiple platforms and blockchains that improve the overall usability and interoperability.
 We used Zokrates for building the ZK Transport Wallet.

+Please visit the demo at https://drive.google.com/drive/u/3/folders/1M2x5Qoq2YkzCyFiu9QJEciuqfDTKMM7a

 b.
 Evmos Smart Contracts: https://github.com/aspiringsecurity/EthTransport/tree/main/alarmviewer/evmos-smart-contract